SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageTour.rst

     The tour below is the whitepaper's Guided Tour.
 It has yet to be adapted / rewritten / replaced for use in the book, but in the absence of a new Tour, it's a good starting point for now.

-A tour of the Swift language
+A Tour of the Swift Language
 ============================

 So what does Swift look like?
 History suggests that we start with "Hello, world":